Get

 8. Listen to Your Dog

 Watch your dog for signs of fear, anxiety, or agitation, and remove them from the situation as soon as possible when you pick up on these signs.
 Put them in a safe and quiet place to interrupt the behaviors you don’t want to reinforce.
-Avoid making sudden movements or sudden, loud sounds, as this can activate your pet’s predator instinct and escalate the behavior.
+Avoid sudden movements or loud sounds since they activate your pet’s predator instinct and escalate the behavior.
 Instead, move away slowly and confidently.

 9. Get Support